belovedpearl/Currency_Converter/README.md

 * Users can also get performance history of a currency compared to another over a period of 8 days as provided by the API used.

 * It also seek to educate its users by providing a list of countries and their currencies.
-Through it, users are able to buildup understanding about different currencies that exists and thier symbols.
+Through it, users are able to buildup understanding about different currencies that exist and their symbols.

 [View Deployed Site Here](https://mycurrency.herokuapp.com/)